1. Overview

 Delete Workbook

-Deletes a specified Excel workbook from the user's OneDrive using the Microsoft Graph API.
+Delete a specified Excel workbook from user's OneDrive using Microsoft Graph API.
+Requires user ID and workbook ID parameters.
+Returns success status, status code, and error message.

 Input Parameters: